pallets/flask/docs/upgrading.rst

     and therefore was replaced with the intended behavior of registering handlers only using exception classes and HTTP error codes.

-    Trying to register a handler on an instance now raises :exc:`ValueError`
+    Trying to register a handler on an instance now raises :exc:`ValueError`.

 .. _upgrading-to-010: